misita-code/phase-0-pac-1-intro/README.md

 When programmers say "I prefer Ruby to JavaScript" they're saying "I like the notation system that Ruby uses for expressing problems and their solutions."
 It's a lot like why some people like to play one instrument over another.
-In your heart you might _feel_ like a bassoonist, tuba player, or pianist &mdash;
-but all those instruments play a Middle-C note at the same frequency.
+In your heart you might _feel_ like a bassoonist, tuba player, or pianist — but all those instruments play a Middle-C note at the same frequency.
 Programming languages are similar: while their notation varies, they all ask the chips inside the computer to do the same work at the end of the day.